treverhines/RBF/README.rst

   derivatives
 * Regularized RBF interpolants (including smoothing splines) for noisy, scattered, data sets
-* An abstraction for Gaussian processes, which is primarily used for Gaussian process regression (GPR)
+* An abstraction for Gaussian processes.
+Gaussian processes are primarily used here for Gaussian process regression (GPR), which is a nonparametric Bayesian interpolation/smoothing method.
 * An algorithm for generating Radial Basis Function Finite Difference (RBF-FD) weights
 * RBF-FD Filtering for denoising large, scattered data sets